-Animals - Humans
+Animals - Humans Anim Pupils should be taught to: Pupils Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.
+Identify

-- Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense. - Recognise that humans are animals. - Compare and describe differences in their own features (eye, hair, skin colour, etc.). - Recognise that humans have many similarities.
+- Recognise that humans are animals. - Compare and describe differences in their own features (eye, hair, skin colour, etc.). - Recognise that humans have many similarities.